457 to PR Australia. How To Convert your 457 to Australian Permanent Residency in 2019

 you might be on a good way to convert 457 to permanent residency.

-It has been confirmed that from March 2018, people who were existing subclass 457 visa holders before April revolution will still have access to an employer-sponsored pathway to permanent residency.
+It has been confirmed that from March 2018, people who were existing subclass 457 visa holders or have applied for their 457 visa before April revolution will still have access to an employer-sponsored pathway to permanent residency (transition stream).

 What does it mean in reality?
-Essentially, people who for various reasons are not able to get their skills assessed by the relevant skills assessment authority, cannot apply for direct entry stream of an ENS visa.
+Essentially, people who for various reasons are not able to get their skills assessed by the relevant skills assessment authority, cannot apply for direct entry stream of an ENS visa, but may still be eligible for a transition stream of ENS or RSMS visa under the old rules.
+MO info in the next chapter.

 457 to PR after March 2018 – grandfathering provisions